 Traditional tooth-replacement methods such as crowns, bridges, partial and full dentures can have disadvantages in appearance and function.
 With dental implants, you can replace one or more missing teeth or hold dentures securely in the mouth.

 A dental implant is a small screw made of titanium that mimics the function of a tooth root.
-It is inserted into the bone of the jaw and, over time, becomes integrated and firmly anchored.
+It is inserted into the jaw's bone and, over time, becomes integrated and firmly anchored.
 Under normal conditions, the healing process can take as little as six to 12 weeks.
 Once fixed, the tooth replacement in the form of a single crown, bridge or denture, is secured to the implant.

-Where can implants be used?
+Where can dental implants be used?

-Single tooth replacements
+- Single tooth replacements

 One implant and one crown replace a single tooth.

-Multiple tooth replacements
+- Multiple tooth replacements

-Combinations of fixed and removable bridgework
+- Combinations of fixed and removable bridgework

 Implants can support a section of fixed bridgework with an attached removable section.